 On the art side, I kept painting, including illustrating my own picture books.
 From writing and illustrating picture books (unpublished), I found my way to the not-so-distant shores of young adult fiction.

 After taking courses in The Writing and Publishing Program at Simon Fraser University (Vancouver, Canada), I wrote my first manuscript, THE RED PRINCE, to answer a few burning questions: What if Alexei Romanov, Russia’s deposed crown prince, really had survived his family’s execution in 1918?
 Where would he have hidden?
 What would he have done?
-What does it feel like to have to become someone different?
+What does it feel like to have to become someone completely different?

-Through fiction writing, a miracle of alchemy occurred.
-The two halves of my existence were drawn together: the intuitive, creative side and the methodical academic one, which has always loved foreign cultures, languages and history.
+Through fiction writing a miracle of alchemy occurred.
+The two halves of my existence were drawn together: the intuitive, creative side and the methodical, academic one, which has always loved foreign cultures, languages and history.